Instagram tips for compers

 4. Use Instagram search to find competitions

 Use the search function by tapping the magnifier at the bottom of the home page.
 Type in a hashtag, for example #ukgiveaway, #giveawayuk, #ukcomp, #ukcontest, #ukcompetition, #competititionuk #creativecomp, #creativecompetition, then tap on the Tags header and choose the tag from the list.
-On the results page, tap to see Recent posts using that tag (note that a glitch means sometimes the Recent tab is missing from results, and you’re stuck with using Top).
+On the results page, tap Filter and select Recent top posts (unfortunately the ability to view all recent posts has been taken away from us!).
 To follow a hashtag, simply tap Follow on the results page.
 New content with that hashtag will now pop up in your Instagram feed.

 You can also search Instagram using a word or phrase, eg. Brighton Giveaway – but unlike a hashtag search, there’s no way to sort the results to show recent results first, so sifting through results checking the dates can be rather time consuming.
 However, it’s also a good way to find new local businesses to follow!